Skip to main content

 Disposable vapes and cigarette butts

 Data from Material Focus highlighted the extent of the single-use vape problem in the UK.
 With 14 million single-use vapes sold each month in the UK, many were ending up littered on our streets where they pollute the environment, making their way into rivers and eventually, the ocean.
 We supported environmental activist Laura Young's campaign against disposable vapes to highlight their impacts and drive action to limit pollution across the country.
-We're also working with ASH Scotland, Keep Scotland Beautiful and ASH Wales to highlight both the environmental impact of single-use plastic filters in cigarette butts.
+We're also working with ASH Scotland, Keep Scotland Beautiful and ASH Wales to highlight the environmental impact of single-use plastic filters in cigarette butts.

-Discover more about our work on disposable vapes and cigarette butts
+Our work on disposable vapes and cigarette butts

 A pair of gloved hands holding multiple-coloured vapes.
 The photo is from a top down view.